Transfer VM From AWS EC2 to Akamai Using Disk Images

 Import and Deploy VM Image on Akamai Cloud

-To provision a Linode Compute Instance by importing an existing VM image, ensure the image is in the proper format and compressed with gzip
+To provision a Linode by importing an existing VM image, ensure the image is in the proper format and compressed with gzip.

 Prepare Image File for Import

-The export task from AWS above produces an image with the .raw
+The export task from AWS above creates a disk image with the .raw file extension.
+Linode requires an image file with an .img extension.

-extension.
-To convert the file type, rename the file to use the .img
+1. Rename the file to use the .img extension:

 mv export-ami-9dadaf55b2b57810t.raw export-ami-9dadaf55b2b57810t.img